How To Cook Artichokes

 How to Eat an Artichoke

 The first time I ate an artichoke, I peeled off one of the outer petals and popped the whole thing in my mouth.
 I learned quickly that this was the wrong way to eat an artichoke.
 When you are working on the outer layers of the artichoke, you will want to peel off a petal and scrape the meaty part (that was closest to the heart) off with your teeth.
-I like to use my bottom teeth to scrape is clean but I have seen people use their top teeth too.
+I like to use my bottom teeth to scrape it clean but I have seen people use their top teeth too.
 Once you get to the heart, you can just dive in with a fork and enjoy the whole thing.

-Artichoke Dipping Sauce
+Homemade Artichoke Dipping Sauce

-Frequently Asked Questions:
+Frequently Asked Questions

 What are the health benefits of artichokes?

 Artichokes are chock full of nutrients and antioxidants.
-They are also are high in potassium, fiber, vitamin C, folate, magnesium, and more!
+They are also high in potassium, fiber, vitamin C, folate, magnesium, and more!

 Is an artichoke a vegetable?